 Katamachi

 A short walk south of Korinbo is Katamachi: a busy commercial district full of shops, restaurants, and hotels.
 This area really comes alive in the evenings as a neon-lit entertainment center with bars, pubs, clubs, and izakaya style restaurants providing plenty of nightlife.
-There a few shops selling fashion and other goods here though.
-Look out for the Katamachi Kirara shopping mall and Prego shopping arcade.
+There are a few shops selling fashion and other goods here though.
+Look out for the Katamachi Kirara shopping mall.

 Access: Katamachi is a 12 minute bus ride from Kanazawa Station.
 Here is a map of the location.